END OF THE YEAR GET-TOGETHER

 25 YEARS IN THE LORD’S VINEYARD!!!

-He was ordained into the Priesthood of Jesus Christ, the eternal High Priest on September 12, 1998, alongside his ordination mate, Very Rev Fr Anthony Abel, PhD by the Pioneer Bishop of Uyo Diocese, now the Archbishop of Ecclesiastical Province of Calabar, His Grace, Archbishop Joseph Ekuwem.
+He was ordained into the Priesthood of Jesus Christ, the eternal High Priest on September 12, 1998, alongside his ordination mate, Very Rev Fr Anthony Abel, PhD by the Pioneer Bishop of Uyo Diocese, now the Archbishop of Ecclesiastical Province of Calabar, His Grace, Most Rev Joseph Effiong Ekuwem.

-To the glory of God and benefits of mankind, the event was a huge success and was graced by two Catholic Bishops, over 30 priests, religious men and women, Royal fathers from Oro Nation, political office holders, members of the academia among others.
+To the glory of God and benefits of humankind, the event was a huge success and was graced by two Catholic Bishops, over 30 priests, religious men and women, Royal Fathers from Oro Nation, political office holders, members of the academia among others.
+May God continue to bless his ministry in the Church and society for the glory of God and freedom of human persons.

 TU es Sacerdos in aeternum.